Legal Review, Correction & Annotation Requests (Texas)

 • Official agency correction notice

-• Full legal name of the individual identified in the record
+• Full legal name

 • Date of arrest